Presbyterian Church in Ireland: Views on LGBT rights

 In May 2006, the church's press officer stated that current regulations did not prohibit blessing same-sex relationships.
-However, in June 2006, the General Assembly (GA) voted to ban its ministers from blessing same-gender relationships, clarifying the previous ambiguity.
+However, in June 2006, the General Assembly (GA) voted to ban its ministers from blessing same-sex relationships, clarifying the previous ambiguity.
 In 2015, the church voiced its opposition to the legalisation of same-sex marriage.

 In June 2018, the General Assembly held a debate "the specific theological question of what constitutes a credible profession of faith and how it is to be understood and applied in [the] particular pastoral circumstances" of same-sex couples.
 The report from the Doctrine Committee stated,"In light of our understanding of Scripture and the Church’s understanding of a credible profession of faith, it is clear that same sex couples are not eligible for communicant membership, nor are they qualified to receive baptism for their children.
 We believe that their outward conduct and lifestyle is at variance with a life of obedience to Christ."The Assembly subsequently agreed with this report, and voted 'That appropriate training be offered to Kirk Sessions on the theology and practice of the Church's understanding of 'a credible profession of faith' and the pastoral guidelines on homosexuality.'

 The outcome of this debate was controversial among the church's members, and several ministers spoke out against the adoption of any formal rules.
 It also led to several resignations; notable Presbyterian elder, Lord Alderdice, announced his resignation in protest, and later wrote a book on the subject of tolerance.
 When a minister of Whitehead Presbyterian, Ian Carton, resigned three years later, he partially attributed his decision to the 2018 decision of the General Assembly.
 An open letter was published by newspapers from 232 members of the church, including many ministers, elders, and one former Moderator of the Church Assembly, entitled "A Cry from the Heart", addressing the "profound sense of hurt" the church had inflicted on its LGBT members.